emmanueltouzery/decisive.nvim/README.md

 The `setup` function is totally optional, it enables the cell text object if you want it.
 You can change the text object leader (the default is `c`) through the `cell_text_object_leader` option.

 The highlight group that is used for the virtual inserted spaces is `CsvFillHl`.
 You could use it if you wanted the virtual spaces to have a specific color, for instance with `hi CsvFillHl ctermbg=red guibg=red`.

-Note that decisive is currently written very naively and will take a lot of CPU and memory to process larger CSV files.